 Our students are assessed using a range of approaches depending on your module choice and year of study which could include laboratory and field reports of your own work; essays; in-class tests; oral presentations; research proposals; field notebooks; and end of year examinations.

-As a science student you will benefit from the huge investment in facilities that has taken place at the University.
+As a Biology student you will benefit from the huge investment in facilities that has taken place at the University.
 Our courses are delivered from state-of-the-art laboratories and teaching facilities on our Pontypridd-Glyntaff campus.

 Our new George Knox laboratories are part of a £15m investment in science for the University, meaning you will be taught in new and well equipped spaces.These join the Grade II listed Alfred Russel Wallace building which is also used for teaching.